hwchen/manx-rs/README.md

 # Manx

 manx is a wscat clone.
-It's a simple interface to websockets.
-Intended to be used as a client, but also contains a listener.
+It's a simple interface to websocket servers.

 One of its features is that it saves the prompt, so that you can type commands even if you are receiving a flood of data.

-Windows is not currently supported, but will be soon.
+For those learning Rust and async, manx shows how async websockets can interface with sync stdin and stdout loops.

+Windows should be supported (although currently untested, please sent in bug reports!)

+Thanks especially to [smol](https://github.com/stjepang/smol), [async-tungstenite](https://github.com/sdroege/async-tungstenite), [tungstenite](https://github.com/snapview/tungstenite-rs), and [linefeed](https://github.com/murarth/linefeed), which provided the building blocks for this app.

 # Install